Salesforce Optimization Guide: Dynamic/Filtered Lightning Components

 Step 2: Select the Component to View Visibility Settings

-Once in the Lightning page builder layout, click on the component you want to make dynamic to bring up its configuration options on the right-hand side of the screen.
+Once in the Salesforce Lightning page builder layout, click on the component you want to make dynamic to bring up its configuration options on the right-hand side of the screen.
 This is where you will find the “Set Component Visibility” settings for your component (see screenshot).

 Step 3: Add Filter(s) to the Lightning Component